 The Close the gap campaign was formally launched in Sydney in April 2007.
 This public awareness campaign, organised by NACCHO, ANTAR and Oxfam Australia, united the voices of more than 40 organisations urging the state, territory and federal governments to commit to closing the life expectancy gap between Indigenous and other Australians within a generation.

-On 20 December 2007, COAG, which includes the leaders of federal, state and territory, and local governments, committed to closing the gap in life expectancy between Indigenous and non-Indigenous Australians.
+On 20 December 2007, the Council of Australian Governments (COAG), which includes the leaders of federal, state and territory, and local governments, committed to 'closing the gap' in life expectancy between Indigenous and non-Indigenous Australians.
 Importantly, COAG agreed to be accountable for reaching this goal within a specific timeframe.
 The strategy initiated at this time by COAG has become known as Closing the gap.

 The National Indigenous Health Equality Summit was held in Canberra on 18-20 March 2008.
 The Close the gap Indigenous health equality targets were presented to delegates of the summit and on 20 March 2008 the Indigenous health equality summit statement of intent was signed.
 The signatories to the Statement of intent were:

-The Statement of intent stipulates that the Australian governments and Indigenous peoples will ‘work together to achieve equality in health status and life expectancy between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians by the year 2030'.
-To date, the Queensland, Victorian, Australian Capital Territory, Western Australian, South Australian and New South Wales governments have signed the Statement of intent.
-Other state and territory governments have made various commitments to improving Indigenous health (see state and territory Close the gap commitments).
+The Statement of intent stipulated that the Australian governments and Indigenous peoples would ‘work together to achieve equality in health status and life expectancy between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians by the year 2030'.
+The Queensland, Victorian, Australian Capital Territory, Western Australian, South Australian and New South Wales governments signed the Statement of intent.
+Other state and territory governments have made various commitments to improving Indigenous health.

 Prime Minister Kevin Rudd announced at the summit the establishment of the National Indigenous Health Equality Council (NIHEC).
 NIHEC provides national leadership to help address the gap in Indigenous health status by bringing together representatives from Australian governments and the Indigenous and mainstream health sectors.
 The NIHEC membership was formally announced by the Minister for Health, the Hon Nicola Roxon MP, on 10 July 2008.

-This is the first time that such a high level of commitments has been made by the Australian, state and territory governments and others, raising the possibility of substantial improvement in the health and wellbeing of Indigenous people.
+This was the first time that such a high level of commitments had been made by the Australian, state and territory governments and others, raising the possibility of substantial improvement in the health and wellbeing of Indigenous people.

 In November 2008, COAG agreed to the National Indigenous reform agreement (NIRA) .
 This Agreement provides a comprehensive overview of the steps being taken to achieve the Closing the gap targets, including the relevant objectives, outcomes, outputs, performance measures, and benchmarks in the various national partnership agreements (NPAs).

-COAG committed in November 2008 $4.6 billion towards Closing the gap, the funds directed to projects in health, housing, early childhood, economic participation, and remote service delivery.
+COAG committed $4.6 billion towards Closing the gap in November 2008; the funds were directed to projects in health, housing, early childhood, economic participation, and remote service delivery.